lfost42/python/week01/project/README.md

 Write a python program to spin up a flask webserver.
 The flask webserver should implement at least one http method (using a decorator)

 [x] - Firstly, to save an uploaded excel file to a designated upload folder in a file system accessible to the webserver.
-[-] - Secondly, to parse the file, and generate output.
+[x] - Secondly, to parse the file, and generate output.
 The parse logic is described below.
 [ ] - Thirdly to store the output in a table in sqlite.

 For any of the above processing: